 Elastic Instance Management¶

-- Minimum (Min): the minimum number of instances powered on at a given time, ready to start sessions immediately.
+Minimum (Min): the minimum number of instances powered on at a given time, ready to start sessions immediately.

-- Maximum (Max): the maximum number of concurrent users you expect.
-As users connect to the min and then start using buffer instances, Frame will scale automatically by booting more instances up to the max.
+Maximum (Max): the maximum number of concurrent users you expect.
+As users connect to the min and then start using buffer instances, Frame will scale automatically by powering on more instances up to the max.
 This is essentially the largest number of instances that you will allow your system to automatically scale up to, based on user demand.
 This lets you cap the number of simultaneous users and defines the size of the “pool” of instances that are allocated for your account.

-- Each time a new user connects to consume one of the buffer instances, another instance will automatically be turned on to replenish the buffer.
+Each time a new user connects to consume one of the buffer instances, another instance will automatically be turned on to replenish the buffer.

-- As more users connect, more instances will get provisioned – but the system will always attempt to maintain a buffer of 3 instances to ensure that new users get connected as quickly as possible to a session.
+As more users connect, more instances will get provisioned – but the system will always attempt to maintain a buffer of 3 instances to ensure that new users get connected as quickly as possible to a session.

-- The platform will continue to scale up until it reaches the maximum value, which is 20 in this case.
+The platform will continue to scale up until it reaches the maximum value, which is 20 in this case.
 The 21st user (and all subsequent users) will get an “out-of-capacity” message when attempting to connect.

 It is best to set the min and buffer to 0 and the max to 1 when publishing for the first time since you are still testing everything out.

 Note that min and buffer instances incur hourly usage whether users are connected or not.
 You can set both to 0, so instances will only boot on-demand.
 This conserves usage, but users must wait approximately 2 minutes to start a Frame session.

 The Frame platform allows admins to define “active capacity” for certain times of day for certain days of the week.
 For example, you may want your minimum and buffer increased during specific hours on specific days when you expect an increase in usage.
 You can also use Frame Admin API to create custom capacity settings that must change more than twice a day.